Leukemia - Cancer of the Blood

 Signs and Symptoms of Leukemia

 Leukemia is a type of cancer that affects the blood and bone marrow, the spongy tissue inside bones where blood cells are produced.
 There are different types of leukemia, each with its own set of signs and symptoms.
-However, there are some common signs and symptoms that may indicate the presence of leukemia.
+However, common signs and symptoms that may indicate the presence of leukemia include:

 Fatigue and weakness: Leukemia can cause anemia, which is a low level of red blood cells in the blood.
 Anemia can lead to fatigue, weakness, and shortness of breath.